-107 5914 Atkins Cottage Moorambine Road Significance 2 Atkins Cottage is of historical and aesthetic significance as a relatively intact representative example of an 1870s Colonial bungalow, demonstrating the early settlement of the Pingelly district, in Moorambine.
-History This cottage was built in 1872, by carpenter and stonemason William Atkins, who also built St Patrick's Church.
-That year, he and his wife Mary were the first couple o be married at the church, before it was consecrated.
-They moved into the two- roomed house and raised seven or eight children there.
-Additional rooms were added later.
-Underneath the house is a very large cellar that was used for storing food and drink.
-On the property just beyond the house is a large olive tree said to have been planted by Benedictine monks from New Norcia when they passed through the district around 1873.

-8 5911 Beambine Homestead Moorambine Road Significance 2
+107 5914 Atkins Cottage Moorambine Road Significance 2

-Beambine Homestead is of historical and
+Atkins Cottage is of historical and aesthetic

-aesthetic significance as the original property
+significance as a relatively intact

-of Charles Chapman Smith, one of the first

-permanent settlers in Moorambine, who

-arrived in 1860.
-It is a representative

-example of an 1870s Colonial bungalow,
+representative example of an 1870s Colonial

-Lindsay Danielle demonstrating the early settlement of the
+bungalow, demonstrating the early settlement

-Lindrau Danielle Draper - Sens Taling as Danal Smith & Co Pingelly district, in Moorambine.
+of the Pingelly district, in Moorambine.

 History

-Former property of Charles Chapman Smith,

-one of the first permanent settlers in

-Moorambine, who arrived in 1860.
-Known

-today as 'Beambine', it is believed to be the

-first homestead block (100 acre) obtained,

-under the Homestead Act, adjacent to

-Moorambine spring.
+This cottage was built in 1872, by carpenter

+and stonemason William Atkins, who also

+built St Patrick's Church.
+That year, he and

+his wife Mary were the first couple o be

+married at the church, before it was

+consecrated.
+They moved into the two-

+roomed house and raised seven or eight

+children there.
+Additional rooms were added

+later.
+Underneath the house is a very large

+ON CONTRACTOR OF THE STATE OF T cellar that was used for storing food and

+drink.
+On the property just beyond the house

+is a large olive tree said to have been planted

+by Benedictine monks from New Norcia when

+they passed through the district around 1873.

+108 5911 Beambine Homestead Moorambine Road Significance Beambine Homestead is of historical and aesthetic significance as the original property of Charles Chapman Smith, one of the first permanent settlers in Moorambine, who 2 LINATON DANIELIE Draper Sens TAILING AS DONAL SMITH & CO. arrived in 1860.
+It is a representative example of an 1870s Colonial bungalow, demonstrating the early settlement of the Pingelly district, in Moorambine.
+History Former property of Charles Chapman Smith, one of the first permanent settlers in Moorambine, who arrived in 1860.
+Known today as 'Beambine', it is believed to be the first homestead block (100 acre) obtained, under the Homestead Act, adjacent to Moorambine spring.